FusionAuth/fusionauth-site/_drafts/2019-02-19-easy-integration-fusionauth-nodejs.md

 npm install fusionauth-node-client --save
 ```

 As a first test to ensure that you can connect to your FusionAuth service, create a `test.js` file, replacing the first parameter in the FusionAuthClient constructor `[your API Key here]` with a valid API key from your FusionAuth environment.
-Change the email address `user@example.com` with a valid user in your FusionAuth environment, if you just installed FusionAuth there may only be a single user which will be the email address used to complete the Setup Wizard.
+Replace the email address `user@example.com` with a valid user in your FusionAuth environment.
+If you just installed FusionAuth there may only be a single user which will be the email address used to complete the Setup Wizard.

 ```js
 const {FusionAuthClient} = require('fusionauth-node-client');